 The Millenium Cross is a 66-meter tall cross that’s located on the highest point of Vodno Mountain.
-It was erected in 2002 as a memorial of 2,000 years of Christianity in Macedonia.
-There is also a restaurant at the top although it is closed during the winter.
+The cross was erected in 2002 as a memorial of 2,000 years of Christianity in Macedonia.
 The top of Vodo Mountain can be reached via various trails or by taking the cable car.

 The hike was quite demanding and, due to it raining the day before, also fairly muddy.
 The majority of the hike was straight through the muddy forest and there also weren’t too many signs.
-However, as long as you continue to go up and follow google maps’ direction roughly you’ll reach the base station of the cable car.
+As long as you continue to follow google maps’ direction you should reach the base station of the cable car.

 Along the trail are several abandoned houses and ruins that are waiting to be explored.
 Being a lover of abandoned structures I couldn’t resist and wandered around a little in one of them.

 While there is only really one proper trail from the base of the mountain to the base station of the cable care, there are several trails leading all the way to the millennium cross.